Your CNN MoneyStream daily brief

 President Trump tweets a debunked rumor after the Barcelona attack.

-The president was criticized Thursday for tweeting a story about John J. Pershing, an American general, handled rebels in the Philippines in the early 20th century.
+The president was criticized Thursday for tweeting a story about how John J. Pershing, an American general, handled rebels in the Philippines in the early 20th century.

 "Trump was likely referring to a supposed practice of shooting Muslims with bullets dipped in pig's blood or burying them with the bodies of pigs," reported CNNMoney's Oliver Darcy.
 "There is no evidence to support this claim."